seamusabshere/upsert/README.md

 Pull requests for any of these would be greatly appreciated:

 1. Fix SQLite tests.
+2. Provide `require 'upsert/debug'` that will make sure you are selecting on columns that have unique indexes
 2. If you think there's a fix for the "fixed column set" gotcha...
 3. Naming suggestions: should "document" be called "setters" or "attributes"?